Frequently Asked Questions

 High amylose corn, green banana flour, and raw potato starch are the most common sources of unmodified RS2 resistant starch.
 High amylose wheat is also being developed and may be available in the near future.

-Bob’s Red Mill sells raw potato starch, which is commonly referenced by many users online.
+Raw potato starch is commonly referenced by many users online.
 It should be used as a supplement, as it loses its resistant starch and cooks out when heated or processed.

 What types of resistant starch are being used in the food industry?